 Paper and Paperboard: Material-Specific Data

-In 2015, paper and paperboard (cardboard) materials comprised the largest component of municipal solid waste (MSW).
-For this analysis, EPA included products such as office papers, newspapers, corrugated boxes, milk cartons, tissue paper, and paper plates and cups.
-EPA classified products made of paper and paperboard materials as either nondurable goods or as containers and packaging, with nondurable goods being the larger category.
+In 2017, paper and paperboard (cardboard) materials comprised the largest component of municipal solid waste (MSW).
+For this analysis, EPA classified products made of paper and paperboard materials as either nondurable goods or as containers and packaging.
+Nondurable goods include products such as office papers, newspapers, tissue paper, and paper plates and cups.
+Containers and packaging include products such as corrugated boxes, milk cartons, and bags and sacks (See the definitions of nondurable goods and containers and packaging for more information).

 On this page:

 EPA measures the generation, recycling, composting, combustion with energy recovery and landfilling of paper and paperboard products.

 EPA used statistics from the American Forest & Paper Association (AF&PA) to estimate post-consumer paper and paperboard generation in 2017.
 The total generation of paper and paperboard in MSW was 67 million tons in 2017, which was 25 percent of total MSW generation that year.

 Approximately 44.2 million tons of paper and paperboard were recycled in 2017 for a recycling rate of 65.9 percent, which was among the highest compared to other materials in MSW.

 Nondurable goods made of paper, excluding newspapers, had a recycling rate of 48.3 percent, while newspapers had a recycling rate of 76.8 percent.
 Paper containers and packaging, excluding corrugated boxes, had a recycling rate of 15.3 percent, while corrugated boxes had a recycling rate of over 88 percent in 2017.

 The total amount of paper and paperboard combusted in 2017 was 4.5 million tons.
 This was 13.2 percent of all MSW combusted that year.